telerik/document-processing-docs/libraries/radspreadprocessing/working-with-rows-and-columns/resizing.md

 ### Telerik RadSpreadProcessing vs MS Excel

- In the other hand, MS Excel uses its [own measurement unit](https://docs.microsoft.com/en-sg/office/troubleshoot/excel/determine-column-widths), so in order to convert between pixel and Excel width you can use the following methods of the UnitHelper class in combination with the **SetWidth**() method:
+ In the other hand, MS Excel uses its [own measurement unit](https://docs.microsoft.com/en-sg/office/troubleshoot/excel/determine-column-widths), so in order to convert between pixel and MS Excel width you can use the following methods of the UnitHelper class in combination with the **SetWidth**() method:

-* PixelWidthToExcelColumnWidth: Converts column width in pixels to excel column width.
+* PixelWidthToExcelColumnWidth: Converts column width in pixels to MS Excel column width.

-__Example 7__ shows how to convert and set from pixel to Excel column width.
+__Example 7__ shows how to convert and set from pixel to MS Excel column width.

-#### __[C#] Example 7: Convert from pixel column width to Excel column width__
+#### __[C#] Example 7: Convert from pixel column width to MS Excel column width__

 {{region cs-radspreadprocessing-working-with-rows-and-columns-resizing_7}}